Draft Freedom Camping Bylaw

 Consultation closed on 24 June 2025

-- A Public Hearing will be held on 9 July.
-This is where submitters who asked to speak to their feedback will present to the Mayor and Councillors.
+A Public Hearing was held on 9 July where submitters who asked to speak presented their views directly to the Mayor and Councillors.
+Following this, Council staff prepared a report summarising all feedback received and recommending changes to the draft bylaw.

 Key Documents

-Previous Policy and Current List of Freedom Camping Sites
+Current List of Freedom Camping Sites

 To view a list of Freedom Camping sites in the district, visit: